andresWeitzel/email-api-service-MailPit/README.md

 #### Docker Compose Setup for Development

-During development, [`docker-compose.override.yml`](./docker-compose.override.yml) is used, which builds the source code and runs the app with `spring-boot:run`, allowing hot swaps without having to rebuild the container.

 > 🟡 **Note**: Upon first use, you must compile the project at least once for Maven to download all dependencies.